 The strawberries at Bilga farm are hand-picked fresh daily and sold the same day.
-Small box costs $5, medium box $10, large flat $35.
+This is a cash only operation: 1 lb. box costs $5, 2 lb. box $10, 3 lb. box $15, 4 lb. box $20, 5 lb. box $25, large flat $35.
 The customer gets to pick which box they like, so I am pretty happy with what I got!
-The strawberry season is expected to last for another three weeks, so help yourself to fresh strawberries!
+The strawberry season is expected to last for another five weeks this year, so help yourself to fresh strawberries!

 Their address is Rutland Road North, which is behind MacDonald's.

 After 2.5 month of lock down, we are using every opportunity to go for a hike.
 There are so many beautiful provincial parks in the Okanagan area.

 It is important to wear hiking shoes, pants (it is a tick season), sun hat, have a water bottle with you.
 I tried to take a picture of a tick hiding in the grass next to trail, just waiting for a new home with a meal!

 Trepanier Creek Greenway Regional Park is a natural, forested park that borders the canyon of Trepanier Creek.
 The trail links to a linear trail in the District of Peachland and creates a five-kilometre Greenway recreational corridor from the Okanagan Lake waterfront to the Okanagan Connector Highway 97-C.

 From 1909 to 1947 there was a small hydroelectric power plant on the creek that supplied the District of Peachland.
 Remnants of the Trepanier Creek Dam are still visible.